Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 You ignite and create a sharp-blade of flames on the palm of your hands and perform a powerful thrust.
 This attack is a new attack option you can use when taking the attack action, expend 3 Ki points and choose one creature within 10 feet.
 The target must make a Dexterity saving throw.
 On a failed save the target takes 4d10 fire damage and is pushed back 20 feet.
 If the target collides with a solid object, such as a wall, it takes an additional 2d10 bludgeoning damage and falls prone.
 On a successful save the target takes half fire damage and is not pushed back.

 When making this attack, you lose your ability to use extra attack on this turn.
 This attack cannot be done on any other attack than the first attack of your turn.

 {% end %}

-{% subclass_feature(subclass="Way of the Curse Monk") %}
-### Black Flash
-_11th-level Way of the Curse Monk feature_

-At 11th level, you gain the ability to perform a Black Flash, a critical strike infused with Cursed Energy that disrupts space and time.

-When you hit a creature with an unarmed strike, you can spend 4 Ki Points to turn the attack into a Black Flash.

-This attack is treated as a critical hit, and you add an extra 2d10 force damage (which isn't doubled due to a critical hit) to the damage roll.
-This additional damage increases to 3d10 at 17th level.

-{% end %}